luizfelipe1914/tips-tricks/OL-9-Vagrant/README.md

 3. The next step is the execution of the following commands:

-   1. Init the project and download the box to our local machine:
+   I. Init the project and download the box to our local machine:

       ```shell
          $ mkdir -p OL-9